 There is nothing quite so delicious as a juicy roast chicken, nor is there an impressive-looking main dish that’s easier to cook.
 Chicken is also an excellent source of protein, which helps the body... recover during cancer treatment.
 This recipe is fairly simple, but you can add your own flair with the help of aromatic herbs like rosemary, thyme, and sage.
 If you are on a bland diet or wanting to reduce fat in your diet, avoid eating the chicken skin.

-2. Remove any packet of giblets from inside the chicken.
+Remove any packet of giblets from inside the chicken.
 If you aren’t squeamish, set aside the chicken’s neck and give the rest to the cat.
-He will be very happy.
+They will be very happy.

-3. Rinse the chicken under cold water.
-Pat dry with a paper towel.
+Pat the chicken dry with a paper towel.
 Remove the excess fat from just inside the body cavity.
 Rub the chicken all over with a little olive oil.
 Salt and pepper it.
 Set it in a lightly oiled roasting pan.

 Squeeze the lemon over the chicken, then put the rind into the body cavity along with the shallot, garlic, chicken neck and 2 sprigs of thyme.
 Lay 4 of the remaining thyme sprigs over the breast and tuck 2 in the creases between the legs and the body.
 Put the bird in the hot oven on a middle shelf.

 Roast the chicken for 15 minutes per pound, plus 15 minutes at the end.
 For a 4-pound chicken that would be 75 minutes.
 Baste the chicken from time to time with the juices that form in the pan.
 When the cooking time is up, stick a skewer in the leg-body crease to test for doneness.
 The chicken is ready if juices run clear, without any trace of pink.